 Every time we have an experience, our frontal lobe (the ‘control panel’ of our brain) sends neuron signals across the brain.
 These electric signals tend to follow established neutral pathways – the ones we’ve created over time.
 They then hit our pituitary and pineal glands, secreting specific biological chemicals – such as serotonin, melatonin and dopamine.
 These trigger our emotions, feelings and memories.

-With our thoughts so closely connected to our emotions and moods, our brain produces electrical activity in the form of waves, sent into our outer world.
+With our thoughts so closely connected to our emotions and moods, our brain produces electrical activity in the form of waves, sent to our outer world.
 (Alpha brainwaves, being our conscious mind, and beta brainwaves our subconscious.)
 Our unique brainwave patterns virtually connect us wirelessly to the unified (quantum) field, science links this to consciousness.
 Our brainwave patterns and daily experiences of the world are inseparable, they essentially form our reality.

 “What you think, you become.
 What you vibrate, you attract.
 What you dream, you can create.”